 Incentive Program - Town's Housing Accelerator Funding |

-Property owners who successfully obtain a building permit for an Additional Dwelling Unit (ADU)/Accessory Apartment during the program have the option of entering into an "Additional Dwelling Unit Incentive Agreement" with the Town.
-The incentive is an equivalent payment to the property owner of select Town fees related to their ADU/Accessory Apartment work upon successful permit issuance.
-The select fees include, where applicable, ADU Building Permit Fees, Accessory Apartment Registration Fee, Curb Cut Fee, Development Charges for Education.
-The ADU/Accessory Apartment must be registered with the Town of Whitby By-Law Services by March 31, 2027* to align to Housing Accelerator Fund timelines.
-If you wish to participate please email HAF-ADU@whitby.ca.
-You are eligible to receive an Additional Dwelling Unit Incentive if you meet the following criteria:
+The Town of Whitby is offering an incentive program, funded through the Housing Accelerator Fund until December 31, 2025.
+Property owners who successfully obtain a building permit for an Additional Dwelling Unit (ADU) during this period can opt to enter into an “Additional Dwelling Unit Incentive Agreement” with the Town.
+After meeting all eligibility requirements and successfully receiving a permit, eligible property owners will receive an incentive - a reimbursement for select Town fees related to their ADU project.
+These fees include, where applicable, the ADU Building Permit Fee, ADU Registration Inspection Fee, Curb Cut Fee, and Development Charges for Education.
+To align with the Housing Accelerator Fund timelines, the ADU must be registered with the Town of Whitby By-Law Services by March 31, 2027*.
+If you are interested in participating, please email HAF-ADU@whitby.ca.
+Eligibility Criteria: You are eligible to receive the Additional Dwelling Unit Incentive if you meet the following requirements:

-The Town of Whitby accepts Residential Building Permit applications through the following methods:
+The Town of Whitby accepts residential building permit applications through the following methods:

 While all three methods are acceptable, the Town strongly recommends the use of E-Portal as the preferred method.